 Back to Blogs

 In general, it is recommended to contribute up to your employer’s match in a 401k and then invest the rest of your budget into an IRA.
 This advice could save you tens of thousands of dollars in taxes, but your individual situation might vary.

-Because of the complex nature of contribution matches, compounding interest, taxes, age limitations, and the different types of accounts, it’s wise to work with a financial advisor.
+Because of the complex nature of contribution matches, compounding interest, taxes, age limitations, and the different types of accounts, it’s wise to work with a wealth advisor.
 This is especially true if you’re just starting your investments in your 40s.

+Back to Blogs